Fourth Wave, from the COVID series, 2021

 Finding Our Way, from the COVID series, 2021

 My fiber work is primarily conceptual rather than pictorial and often responds to issues confronting daily life, especially among those whose voices are often unheard.
 The COVID series is a physical narrative of the time during which it was designed and woven.
 The series was begun in March 2020 with the expectation that there would be only one piece — a commentary on the moment.
 Instead, it has evolved to reflect each stage of our common experience.
 To date, 11 pieces have been woven, each reflecting the way we, as a community, are reacting, adapting, or rejecting this Pandemic.
 Each addresses a different stage and related emotions — sadness, fear, frustration, hope, determination, and a collective experience in which everyone is affected in one way or the other.

 The titles of each piece need no additional explanation.
-The color red seems to be a persistent theme through many of the works.
-Red is anger, red is fear, red is frustration, red is danger, red is raising an alarm.
+The color red seems to be a persistent theme throughout many of the works.
+Red is anger, red is fear, red is frustration, red is danger, and red is raising an alarm.

 Jeane Vogel’s Biography

-She is keenly aware that fiber artists stand on the shoulders of thousands of generations of grandmothers who provided the basics of life, but didn’t forget to add the beauty to their cloth.
+She is keenly aware that fiber artists stand on the shoulders of thousands of generations of grandmothers who provided the basics of life, but didn’t forget to add beauty to their cloth.
 Fiber work — tapestry and stitched works – attempt a calm, meditative practice.
-Jeane looks at tapestry as narrative art form, telling stories through symbols, colors, and patterns that evoke memories, stir emotions, and spark ideas..
+Jeane looks at tapestry as a narrative art form, telling stories through symbols, colors, and patterns that evoke memories, stir emotions and spark ideas.